rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 ----

-Viewing Schedules in the IDE
+Viewing schedules in the IDE
 ----------------------------

 You can view schedules for any installed SmartApp in the IDE.